From Silos to Systems — Monitored.Reported.

 Living dashboards connected to monitoring feeds

 The network already exists.
 CCME, NRCan, Statistics Canada, FCM, and provincial environment ministries are already coordinating on climate data — backed by Canada's $5.3B international climate finance commitment and 2025 G7 Presidency.
-The missing piece is the integration layer that makes their data work together.
+The next step is the integration layer that helps their data work together.

 Start the Conversation